KDAB/hotspot/README.md

 ### Recording with perf without super user rights

-It is a good idea to launch hotspot with `sudo` or as `root` user.
+It is **not** a good idea to launch hotspot with `sudo` or as `root` user.
 See e.g.
 [Editing Files As Root](https://blog.martin-graesslin.com/blog/2017/02/editing-files-as-root/) for an article on that matter.
 [Issue #83](https://github.com/KDAB/hotspot/issues/83) is also relevant in this contact.

-But without superuser rights, you will probably see error messages such as the following when using hotspot's record feature:
+But without superuser rights, you may see error messages such as the following when using hotspot's record feature:

     You may not have permission to collect stats.